bertoni/parallax/README.md

 PARALLAX JS
 ===========

-This project has objective provide a library that allows the exhibition of web pages as "slide", in the parallax style.possível
+This project has objective provide a library that allows the exhibition of web pages as "slide", in the parallax style

 Rapidly and easily, following a tutorial very simple, will be possible turn your HTML page into "slides parallax"

 HTML structure, in your body, use:

 Obs: Each slide must stay into divs with the parallax class

 	<section id="your-id-wrapper-here">